medkit-lib/medkit/docs/tutorial/context_detection.md

 :::

-As with all rule-based operations, `FamilyDetector` provides {func}`~medkit.text.context.FamilyDetector.load_rules` and {func}`~medkit.text.context.FamilyDetector.save_rules` methods to help you store then in a yaml file.
+As with all rule-based operations, `FamilyDetector` provides the {func}`~medkit.text.context.FamilyDetector.load_rules` and {func}`~medkit.text.context.FamilyDetector.save_rules` methods to facilitate their persistence to a YAML file.

 ## Negation detection

-Detecting family history work best at the sentence level, but for negation and hypothesis it is better to split sentences into smaller chunks, as the scope of negation and hypothesis can be very limited.
-For this purpose, medkit comes with a {class}`~medkit.text.segmentation.SyntagmaTokenizer` operation.
+Detecting family history works best at the sentence level.
+However, for negation and hypothesis, it is better to split sentences into smaller chunks, as the scope of negation and hypothesis can be very limited.
+For this purpose, `medkit` provides a {class}`~medkit.text.segmentation.SyntagmaTokenizer` operation.

 :::{code}
 from medkit.text.segmentation import SyntagmaTokenizer